Her-projects/product-quality-root-cause-analysis/README.md

 (Fishbone/Ishikawa) to identify issues, analyze customer support data, and propose preventative product improvements.

+## About Me

+I approach product quality and customer experience problems by combining data analysis, root cause analysis, and preventative thinking.
+My focus is on minimizing customer effort, reducing repeat issues, and aligning product improvements with measurable business outcomes.

+This project reflects how I work as a product quality owner—using structured frameworks such as Fishbone/Ishikawa and KPI-driven decision-making to improve product reliability and support efficiency.

 ## Problem Statement
 Recurring product issues led to increased customer support contacts, reduced customer satisfaction, and operational inefficiencies.